 Research an outdoor water toy before purchasing it.

 It is important to always check Consumer Reports or recall announcements before purchasing a toy for your pool.
 In addition, do not purchase used pool toys, because they may not function properly.
 Furthermore, used outdoor toys such as water guns or pool floats may not be held to the same safety standards as new items. … Read the rest

 September is Baby Safety Month and this year’s theme, “Baby Safety Right Out of the Box,” focuses on the importance of product registration cards and product recalls.
 The theme is designed to educate parents and caregivers on the importance of filling out the registration cards included with most baby and toddler products.
 For many parents, it can be overwhelming to think about registering the seemingly endless amount of baby gear.
 However, this is a good way to stay informed about recent product recalls and to ensure that these products for the baby are safe.

 Tragedy struck two days after Christmas for one Oklahoma family when a two-year-old toddler died six days after swallowing a button battery.

 The day after Christmas, Brianna Florer of Jay, Oklahoma, began exhibiting signs that something was wrong.
 The next day, her condition worsened and the family drove Brianna from their rural home to meet an ambulance.
-Despite emergency surgery … Read the rest
+Despite emergency surgery efforts, the child did not survive.

 Hoverboards have become very popular among the pre-teen and teenage population, and have been given as many holiday gifts this year.
 However, safety concerns have arisen concerning hoverboards, which require the user to balance as the board moves at a rate of over ten miles per hour.
 In many instances, users fail to wear helmets.
 With the rate of how quickly the hoverboards can move, this can create a dangerous situation for the user.
 According to the Consumer Product Safety Commission, 29 emergency room visits related to hoverboard use were reported since August 2015.

 Defective children’s toys present inherent hazards to those of all ages.
 While younger children may be more prone to choking on small items, older children are more prone to taking risks and misusing toys in what can sometimes be a dangerous manner.
 A defective children’s toy can increase those risks as well as present others.

 Due to reports of injuries and deaths and concern for children’s safety, this past month the U.S. Consumer Product Safety Commission (CPSC) filed Administrative Complaints against the manufacturers of two children’s toys: high-powered magnets and infant recliners.
 The CPSC alleges that Magnicube Magnet Balls and Magnet Cubes contain defects in their design, packaging, warnings and instructions pose a substantial risk of injury to the public.
 The second complaint alleges that the Nap Nanny Generation One and Two, and Chill model infant recliners contain defects in the design, warnings and instructions, which pose a substantial risk of injury and death … Read the rest

 It’s been a tough couple of days for the safety of infants and toddlers.
 On July 7, 2009, the U.S. Consumer Product Safety Commission (CPSC), in cooperation with Gromex Inc., of Passaic, N.J., announced a voluntary recall of about 700 Jaloma Pacifiers.
 The next day the CPSC, in cooperation with Kolcraft Enterprises Inc. of Chicago, Ill., announced a voluntary recall of about 1 million Kolcraft, Carters, Sesame Street, Jeep, Contours, Care Bear and Eric Carle Play Yards.
 The recalled pacifier has a ring-shaped handle and a round-shaped mouth guard with two ventilation holes.
 Jaloma is printed on the handle … Read the rest